Rami-Sabbagh/rami-sabbagh.github.io/content/en/posts/2019-08-08-Hacking-my-router-settings.md

 P.S: Dad, if you are reading this, please don't block me out 😰

 > **Edit at 2022:** Please know that I hugely respect my parents.
 And as the note in the top of the post says.
 Hacking is unethical.
 What happened was due to huge pressure.
-And wouldn't have done it if it's someone elses property.
+Wouldn't have done it if it's someone elses property.